Asymptotic e-processes: Construction

-Given such a sequence, the cumulative product is a test supermartingale and, thus, is an e-process.

-In the case where only the asymptotic e-variables $e$ are available, there are many options to account for the second indexing dimension.
-We consider first the following option: For an example illustrating the relevance of this choice, one may consider the sequence $e$ as resulting from an underlying data set being revealed sequentially with $i+1$ currently observed samples.
-The most recently revealed sample is then used to compute the value $e_{i,i}$, which involves an approximate model trained on the other samples.
+In the case where only asymptotic e-variables $e = (e_{m,n})_{m,n\in\N}$ are available, there are many options to account for the second indexing dimension.
+We consider first the following option: The choice of $m+n$ as the limit to the cumulative product is not central and other options are possible; we make this choice to ground the discussion.
+For an example illustrating the relevance of this general form for $E$, one may consider the standard case where an underlying data set $(X_d)_{d\in\N}$ is revealed sequentially.
+Given $d+1\in\N$ observed samples, one reserves the most recently revealed sample and computes an estimator based on the other $d$ observations.
+Then, one computes a statistic denoted as $f_{d+1}$ involving the reserved sample and the estimator.
+Mirroring the nonasymptotic construction $\bar E$, one is lead to consider the cumulative product $F_n = \prod_{d=0}^n f_d$ as a candidate signal to monitor.
 This is for instance one of the examples in \cite{berrettConditionalPermutationTest2020}, though in a context without e-processes.
+The construction of $E$ above simply frames this in the double-indexed framework considered in this work, by defining $e_{i,j} := f_{i+j}$ and $E_{m,n} = F_{m+n}$.